vmchale/tokei-vim/README.md

 Press `q` to exit when it displays the code content of your project.

-You can also set `g_tokei_exlude` to exlude a file or pattern; tokei follows the as a .gitignore.
+You can also set `g:tokei_exlude` to exlude a file or pattern; tokei follows the as a .gitignore.
 If you wish to exclude two patterns, separate them with a comma with no spaces, e.g.

 ```
-let g_tokei_exclude=TODO.md,README.md
+let g:tokei_exclude=TODO.md,README.md
 ```